 Now, you have your own one, follow these steps below to make your Word template compatible with ActivePresenter.

 Step 1: Add the tags.

-Regarding the $SlideImage1 tag, you need to insert a Word drawing canvas.
-To do this, in the Insert tab > Shapes > New Drawing Canvas.
-Then, right-click the drawing canvas > Format AutoShape/Picture > Format Drawing Canvas window > Alt Text > type $SlideImage1 in the Alternative text box.
+- Regarding the $SlideImage1 tag, you need to insert a Word drawing canvas.
+To do that, in the Insert tab > Shapes > New Drawing Canvas > right-click the drawing canvas > select Edit Alt Text > type $SlideImage1 in the Alternative text box.

 Step 2: Style the tags.